sazibsust10/Symfony_demo/setup-instruction.md

 Clone the Symfony Demo app from GitHub:

-//you can either clone the repo or use the image tag Link here [text](https://github.com/users/sazibsust10/packages/container/package/symfony-demo)
+You can either clone the repo or use the image tag Link here [text](https://github.com/users/sazibsust10/packages/container/package/symfony-demo)

 ```bash